 How do you tell someone that you don’t want the job?

-When I go into a home and get a sense of what that person is looking for, and after some discussion, I learn their budget.
+When I go into a home, I get a sense of what that person is looking for and after some discussion, I learn their budget.
 If their budget is too low, I suggest ways to do the paint job cheaper.
 When this is not possible, I tell the homeowner that our company is not a good fit for them.
-I don’t have a problem telling anyone this, especially if it’s an entire house to paint and we have just covered two rooms.
-I might cost out these rooms first and if we are not on the same path, then tell them that with respect to both of our time, we don’t seem to be a good fit and I don’t think we should go any further.
-I have done this a few times, was very comfortable with it, shook hands and wished them the best.
+I don’t have a problem telling anyone this early in the process.
+If I am estimating an entire house and we have just covered two rooms.
+I might cost out these rooms first.
+If we are not on the same path, I tell them that I respect their time and mine and since we don’t seem to be a good fit, I don’t think we should go any further.
+I have done this a few times, was very comfortable with it, shook hands and wished them all the best.
 We can not be the right company for everyone.
 I understand that people have their own budgets and we cannot accommodate a low priced paint job.
 We need to be profitable to stay in business after all.

 Anything else interesting in your travels that is worth sharing?

 Well that’s a very good question.
 Being in sales takes me all over Toronto.
 Interesting are the many different restaurants I discover when I have time to stop for lunch.
 I like that I get to explore different areas in the city, even if only for short periods of time.
-When I have large gaps between appointments, it gets more interesting when I find unique shops to browse through for nick nacks for my home, or garden centres, to buy something new for my garden.
+When I have large gaps between appointments, it gets even more interesting.
+I find unique shops to browse through for nick nacks for my home, or garden centres to buy something new for my garden.
 Being so busy, I don’t often get the chance to do these things after work, so I relish the opportunity.
-And no, I don’t add these costs to my next estimate….Hmmm, now there’s an idea!
+And no, I don’t add these costs to my next estimate….!

 To arrange an appointment call 416 733-7767.